-In the spirit of "reducing conflicting land uses within the county's rural area[s]," I must wholeheartedly condemn this septage project as not being within the county's plan for preserving rural lifestyles, and the health and well-being of our rural residents in the Parke Creek area and beyond.
-There is already a county solid waste facility to which Brown and Jackson hauls their septage, which is away from residents and where the waste is monitored and reported on by county employees (I understand that they want to save money and cut their costs for currently using this operating model).
-I cannot fault a person for wanting to expand his or her business, but I cannot condone expanding it at the expense of the health and goodwill of that business' neighbors.
+In the spirit of "reducing conflicting land uses within the county's rural area[s]," I must wholeheartedly condemn this septage project as not being within the county's plan for preserving rural lifestyles and the health and well-being of our rural residents in the Parke Creek area and beyond.
+There is already a county solid waste facility to which Brown and Jackson hauls their septage, which is away from residents and where the waste is monitored and reported on by county employees.
+I understand that they want to save money and cut their costs for currently using this operating model, and I cannot fault a person for wanting to expand his or her business.
+However, I cannot condone expanding it at the expense of the health and goodwill of that business' neighbors.

-Their interests lie in making the quickest dollar, with the minimum permit requirements on the lowest cost.
-Kittitas County has seen poor development land use, especially with the incompliance of the Growth Management Act for several years in the 2000's and early 2010's.
-This is an incompliance of the GMA, and once again, if shuffled thru the permitting system for meeting the "minimum requirements", the residents will end up paying for the costs of these impacts, for many years to come and the business/developer will again get off the hook, for degrading the current conditions.
-We must think about the impacts for years to come, outside of the lens of meeting minimum requirements, taking into consideration the Land Use and Building Analysis Capacity Memo (Berk Consulting 2016), and other planning forecasts that know the demand on natural resources and land will be more taxed with more population, and adding sewage ponds to the mix, will add another component of complexity, ultimate degradation of quality of life for flora and fauna, and the residences of the Parke Creek area, that want their slice of heaven, with clean air and clean water.
+It seems that Brown & Jackson's interests lie in making the quickest dollar, with the minimum permit requirements, and at the lowest cost.
+Kittitas County has seen poor development land use, especially with the noncompliance of the Growth Management Act for several years in the 2000's and early 2010's.
+This permit would be a noncompliance of the GMA, and once again, if shuffled through the permitting system for meeting the "minimum requirements," the residents will end up paying for the costs of these impacts for many years to come.
+The business and developer will again get off the hook for degrading the current conditions.
+We must think about the impacts for years to come outside of the lens of meeting minimum requirements, taking into consideration the Land Use and Building Analysis Capacity Memo (Berk Consulting 2016), and other planning forecasts.
+These studies show the demand on natural resources and land will be more taxed with a growing population and adding sewage ponds to the mix create another component of complexity.
+This project will ultimately degrade the quality of life for flora and fauna and the residents of the Parke Creek area who want their slice of heaven with clean air and clean water.

-The residences and neighbors of Parke Creek area urge Kittitas County Community Development Services to deny this application due to insufficient information and it does not meet the intent of Kittitas County Code 17A and the Kittitas County Comprehensive Plan.
+The residents and neighbors of Parke Creek area urge Kittitas County Community Development Services to deny this application due to insufficient information and not meeting the intent of Kittitas County Code 17A and the Kittitas County Comprehensive Plan.

-Thank you,
+Thank you for your consideration,

-Allison R. Shriner
+Sylvia L. Shriner